How to Invent an Idea that can truly wow: Part 1

 An in-house design team ensures better communication between various teams.
 In this case, the design engineers, electrical engineers, testing team, mechanical engineers, industrial designers and acoustic engineers.
 It took Dyson 3 years to get his idea from invention to the final product – a feat that would’ve been seen as 2 years and 364 days too late by some other product companies.

-In a previous edition of this newsletter, we have explored how messy the design process is.
+In a previous edition of this newsletter, we have explored ways to create positive impact on product ideas and shown how messy the design process is.
 Most companies don’t have a leadership with a temperament for design.
 Iterations are seen as failures and delays instead of crucial steps and problems that need to be solved.
 For such companies with business driven leadership, an in-house design team will have to bear the brunt of failures.
 Outsourcing the design to an external design agency will be a sensible decision in such cases; the in house team can focus on iterative updates to their existing product line up while the agency can work on more experimental new product design.
 Outsource the risk and share the rewards.

 The VanMoof e-cycles story: a design dream to invent an idea